icservis/majordomo/README.md

 For future functonaly, software reserves independent BUTTON input for Door bel, but this is not currently implemented.

 Actualy, software solution uses only two relays - STEP RELAY and STOP RELAY.
 Check your documentation, how to control your controller with only two commands.
-1. STEP should act as "inverter".
+1. STEP should act as inverter.
 When gate is opened, should start closing, when closed, shoud start opening.
 2. STOP should immediately stops any action.
 Usualy acts as inverted contact.

 ## Hardware